Sunlitazure/JSTestMobile-Solution/Readme.md

 # Overstock Mobile Front End Dev.
 Candidate Assessment

+This is Trevor Hatch's solution to the JavaScript test presented by Overstock.com found at <https://github.com/overstock/JSTestMobile>

 ## Instructions

 This assessment consists of two parts.
 The first part is writing correct Javascript implementations for a few small functions.
 Unit test(s) for these implementations are provided.
 Once the implementations have been written correctly, all tests will pass.